'Laughter really is the best medicine'

 Accompanying her is Muhlbauer, who became a Leader of Laughter when she moved from St. Louis, where she had previously been involved in Laughter Yoga for several years.

-To begin the session, Grippi and Muhlbauer introduce themselves as well as the concept of Laughter Yoga for any newcomers that might attend.
-They assure a feeling of commodity and promote the idea of getting to know your peers throughout the 30 minute class.
+To begin the session, Grippi and Muhlbauer introduce the concept of Laughter Yoga for any newcomers that might attend.
+They want a feeling of community and promote the idea of getting to know your peers throughout the 30 minute class.

-The Leaders of Laughter take the class through a series of different exercises, including singing, repetition, vocal warm ups and games.
+The Leaders of Laughter lead the class through a series of different exercises, including singing, repetition, vocal warmups and games.

-The techniques used to acquire the full benefit of laughter includes clapping, breathing, playfulness, and laughter exercising.
-“In order to get the scientifically proven benefits,” says its website, “one must laugh for 15 to 20 minutes.”
+The techniques used to acquire the full benefit of laughter includes clapping, breathing, playfulness and laughter exercises.
+“In order to get the scientifically proven benefits,” says Laughter Yoga Club of Venice’s website, “one must laugh for 15 to 20 minutes.”

 “This was my first time participating in Laughter Yoga,” Cara Delia said.
 “I feel more energized and in a happier mood; I would definitely participate again.”

-Laughter has been associated with improved blood flow and lower levels of inflammation.
+Laughter has been associated with improved blood flow and lower levels of inflammation, according to the group’s website.

 Post a comment as